 You may find that with the extra weight you are carrying in your belly during pregnancy that you are unsteady on your feet when walking like this.
 Take someone along with you to steady yourself, if needed.

 You can accomplish the same results inside!
 Put on one high heel and leave the other foot bare or put on a sneaker.
 This allows you to hold on to the counter or railing (if you are in a building) for stability and avoid extreme weather conditions.
+Alternatively, you can use an exercise “step” to help you get that uneven gait that helps open up your pelvis to allow baby to descend deeper into the pelvis.

 As with any other change in physical activity, please check with your OB or midwife prior to engaging in this activity.